rabble/trademe-tracker/trademe-tracker-spec.md

    - Processes property data before sending to frontend
    - Validates incoming requests

-2. **Scraping Worker**
+2. **TradeMe API Worker**
    - Triggered by CRON jobs daily
-   - Uses Playwright to scrape TradeMe
+   - Integrates with TradeMe API via OAuth
    - Processes and compares data to detect changes
-   - Uploads images to Supabase Storage
+   - Downloads and uploads images to Supabase Storage
    - Updates database with new information
    - Triggers AI analysis when new data is found